Kaycee074/Kaycee074.github.io/_teaching/2015-spring-teaching-2.md

 ---
 title: "Teaching experience"
-collection: teaching
+collection:
-type: "Workshop"
+type:
-permalink: /teaching/2015-spring-teaching-1
+permalink:
-venue: " "
+venue:
-date: 2021/05/12
+date:
-location: "City, Country"
+location:
 ---

 ## I have served as a teaching assistant for the following courses at RPI: